EdwardGlockner/Numerical-Option-Pricing/README.md

 Assignment 1 *********************************

-  • Implementing a Monte-Carlo method using Euler's scheme to price an European call option, when the underlying stock follows a constant elasticity of variance model (CEV model).
+     Implementing a Monte-Carlo method using Euler's scheme to price an European call option, when the underlying stock follows a constant elasticity of variance model (CEV model).

-  •The experiment include: how the error converges with respect to discretization error and sample error, implementing antithetic variates and how the option price and gamma are related.
+  The experiment include: how the error converges with respect to discretization error and sample error, implementing antithetic variates and how the option price and gamma are related.

 Assignment 2 *********************************